Basis & Timing of Early Conditional Offers and Other Important Information

 Please click on the Deferral Request Form Information for the application.

 Applicants who submit an academic record that consists of courses from both the OAC and Grade 12U/Grade 12M level curriculum will be considered equally.

-A minimum of 60 percent is required for all prerequisite courses unless otherwise specified.
+A minimum of 60% is required for all prerequisite courses unless otherwise specified.

 Applicants must fulfill all the requirements outlined on the bottom of their Offer of Admission and successfully complete the Ontario Secondary School Diploma.

 Note: The university reserves the right to withdraw its Offer of Admission if these requirements are not completely satisfied.

 The length of time taken by an applicant to complete the OSSD will not of itself be a determining factor in the admission decision.

 Wilfrid Laurier University encourages high-school students to achieve as much breadth of preparation as possible in the course of their studies leading to the OSSD while also meeting the stated admission requirements of the post-secondary program to which they intend to apply.

 Grade IX Practical combined with grade III Harmony, RCM or the equivalent, will be accepted as one OAC or Grade 12M music credit for admission.
 Submit appropriate documentation to your high school for official conversion.